avocadoboi/avo/README.md

   {
     // Override this if you want to react to mouse button press events.
 You first need to call
     // enableMouseEvents(), in the constructor or something.
 Otherwise, no mouse events will be received.
-    // The mouse coordinates in the event are relative to the parent of this view.
+    // The mouse coordinates in the event are relative to the top left corner of this view.
   }

   // You can override the same listeners as your GUI can.